Jokahero/SVN-Survival-Kit/README.md

 * **svn stash _my_stash_** : Stores the changes under a the name _my_stash_
 * **svn apply _my_stash_** : Apply the changes stored in the stash refered by the name _my_stash_ (the stash is not deleted and can be applied later)
 * **svn stash delete _my_stash_** : Deletes the stash identified by the name _my_stash_

+## Purge

+This command deletes ALL the unversionned files in the repository